-However, for some consumer guarantees, consumers can choose to seek a solution from the manufacturer, rather than the business they bought the product from.
+However, for some consumer guarantees, consumers can choose to seek a remedy from the manufacturer, rather than the business they bought the product from.
 If they do so, consumers will only be entitled to be compensated for the drop in value caused by the problem and, in some cases, other compensation.
 A manufacturer may offer to resolve the problem by providing a repair, refund or replacement, but consumers cannot demand this from the manufacturer.

-What makes a problem major
+What makes a service problem major

 A service has a major problem when it: